LCrossman/microBioRust_details/README.md

 ## Why call it microBioRust?
 The idea is to bridge across fields.  other languages are out there such as biopython, biojulia, bioC++, bioruby, biojava, bioperl, biosql, biohaskell, biojs, bioPHP, biocaml, bioMake, bioconductor [R programming language] - contains many different libraries.
 There is a rust-bio library, however, no biorust (it is a company name).

-## What is Rust programming langugae?
+## What is Rust programming language?
 Rust is a fantastic programming language with main features being blazingly fast, concurrency and memory efficiency.
 It has a fantastic package manager, Cargo and really great interoperability with other langauges.
 It also has a vibrant community!

 ## What is microbiology?